U.S. Supreme Court preserves broad access to abortion pill | Politics

 "As a result of the Supreme Court's stay, mifepristone remains available and approved for safe and effective use while we continue this fight in the courts," Biden said in a statement issued by the White House.
 "The stakes could not be higher for women across America.
 I will continue to fight politically driven attacks on women's health," Biden added.

 Conservative Justices Clarence Thomas and Samuel Alito publicly dissented from the decision.
-Alito, in a brief opinion, wrote that the administration and Danco "are not entitled to a stay because they have not shown that they are likely to suffer irreparable harm in the interim."
+Alito, in a brief opinion, wrote that the administration and Danco did not show that they were likely to suffer "irreparable harm."
 Biden's administration is seeking to defend mifepristone in the face of mounting abortion bans and restrictions enacted by Republican-led states since the Supreme Court in June 2022 overturned the landmark 1973 Roe v.
 Wade decision that had legalized the procedure nationwide.
 Alito authored that ruling.

 The current case now returns to the New Orleans-based 5th U.S. Circuit Court of Appeals, which is set to hear arguments on May 17.
 The losing side after the 5th Circuit rules could appeal the case back to the Supreme Court.
 The Food and Drug Administration (FDA), the U.S. agency that signs off on the safety of food products, drugs and medical devices, approved mifepristone in 2000.
 The challengers contend that the FDA illegally approved mifepristone and then removed critical safeguards on what they call a dangerous drug.

 Mifepristone is taken with another drug called misoprostol to perform medication abortion, which accounts for more than half of all U.S. abortions.
-The drug also has other uses, such as the management of miscarriages.
+The drug has other uses including management of miscarriages.
 Erik Baptist, an attorney for the conservative religious rights group Alliance Defending Freedom representing the pill's challengers, said, "Our case seeking to put women's health above politics continues on an expedited basis in the lower courts."

 The case could undercut federal regulatory authority over drug safety.
 "I continue to stand by FDA's evidence-based approval of mifepristone, and my administration will continue to defend FDA's independent, expert authority to review, approve and regulate a wide range of prescription drugs," Biden said.